roberto-belardo/Climba-data/README.md

 - [License](#license)

 ## What is Climba-data
-Climba-data is a community driven json database of italian climbing spots.
+Climba-data is a community driven open source json database of italian climbing spots.
 The list of all available climbing spots is on this project's [Wiki](https://github.com/backslash451/Climba-data/wiki/Lista-falesie).

 ## What you can do with Climba-data
 You can: